Have you ever wondered why we often find it so hard to change mindset?

 It is important to note people will always be subject to immunity to change as they grow.

-I use the Circumplex to measure my client’s growth and often we see a different handbrake behaviour appear somewhere else further up the Circumplex.
+We use the Circumplex to measure our client’s growth and often we see a different handbrake behaviour appear somewhere else further up the Circumplex.
 That is OK, it is a sign of change.
 As long as the change evolves away from security-based behaviours toward more satisfaction-based behaviour mindset growth is happening.

 This is an ongoing, continuous process – once you overcome one belief or idea that is causing you to be stuck, you will eventually discover another one.
 Keep going … it is how we grow.

 The really good news is that, over time, your ability to identify and overcome your immunity to change will increase and the process will become faster and faster – your growth will accelerate.

 Click here to read our proposal or add your details below for a free, no-obligation test drive.